-- Freelancing network
+- Freelancing networks

-One of the easiest ways to kick off the process is to create a design brief you can share with your designer.
+One of the easiest ways to kick off the process is to write a design brief you can share with your designer.
 Many designers will ask you to fill one out anyway so this is a good way to save a little time going forward.

 What we do